lanesky/kubernetes-walk-through/docs/02-ha-kuberntes-cluster.md

 ## Init the first control plane node from kubeadm

-The script bootstaps one of the control plane nodes.
+The script bootstraps one of the control plane nodes.

 ```
 ./04-kubeadm-init.sh